 Call of Duty: Modern Warfare has been available for purchase ever since October of 2019.
 However, the release of Warzone pumped fresh blood into this installment, with the new updates giving the game somewhat of a refreshing restart.
 So, with waves of new people introduced to this Battle Royale, Modern Warfare continues to break records.
 According to Blizzard, approximately 60 million people have played Warzone.
 In turn, gamers have experienced a world they might’ve never ventured to otherwise!
 That’s kind of great, isn’t it?
-When you consider how vocal the community has been, the developers are kept on their tippy-toes, reacting to what the players deem necessary.
+Considering how vocal the community is, the developers are kept on their tippy-toes, constantly reacting to what players deem necessary.
 Given, not every request will or can be granted, yet the team’s dedication in trying to balance the game is definitely admirable!
 So, with that being said, let’s get down to business, shall we?

 This marks the beginning of future Modern Warfare lists, with operator introductions setting off the chain reaction!
 While I’m probably far too enthusiastic about lists, there’s something fascinating about ranking the forgettable, don’t you think?
 I mean, most will likely skip the intros, but some may actually enjoy these 3-4 second clips.
 It’s obvious that I’m one of them, yet the sheer effort to create these cut-scenes deserves some recognition.
-This is where I come in, ranking the very best operator intros, and hopefully it’s a list worth your time!
+This is where I come in, ranking the best Modern Warfare operator introductions!

 PS.
 Here’s to hoping that Jonathan Price will be a playable operator in Season 4!

 Honestly, this introduction successfully captures the demeanor and essence of Ghost!
-When you consider that it’s merely a 3-second clip, they managed to showcase the character’s intensity in a subtle way.
-It’s the sheer simplicity that makes this introduction so effective, as anything crazy would’ve been deemed out of character for Ghost.
+When you consider that it’s a 3-second clip, they managed to showcase the character’s intensity in a subtle way.
+It’s the simplicity that makes this introduction so effective, as anything crazy would’ve been deemed out of character for Ghost.
 While they could’ve spiced things up, there’s enough attention to detail, making up for the lack of creativity.
 Like how Ghost appears from the shadows, with the British flag behind him, metaphorically representing his present and past.
 It’s quite the touch, as other SAS operators have mostly white backgrounds during their introductions.
-So, with that being said, it’s a great intro, with Ghost’s intense stare, selling the short clip, elevating it above others.
+With that being said, it’s a great introduction, with Ghost’s intense stare being the highlight.

 This introduction starts off innocently enough, with Alice giving us a welcoming smile, which quickly turns into a frown and she flips us the bird.
 Oh… well, that’s different?
 Considering it’s actually the only “disrespectful” intro, it earns a few extra points, yet it’s the structure that makes it work.
 Simply put, it’s the begrudging smile, leading into the frown and head-tilt, with the middle finger hoisted highest of them all.
-It’s almost trying to break the 4th wall, somewhart interacting with the player, which definitely makes it quite entertaining.
+It’s almost trying to break the 4th wall, somewhat interacting with the player, which makes it quite entertaining.
 Well, as much as a 4-second clip can be, right?
-However, it’s still creatively basic, which is why it lands on the 4th spot.
+However, it’s still creatively basic, landing as the 4th best Modern Warfare operator introductions.

 Who could have guessed that Ronin has the best introduction?
-Well, probably everyone who knows that this operator is modeled and based on Tu Lam, a retired Green Beret.
-Today, he shares his knowledge of combat tactics and weapons through his company, with the name Ronin Tactics Inc. It’s the primary reason why he was highly anticipated, as numerous of his followers recognized that the new operator in Modern Warfare was based on him, a true legend.
+Most likely everyone who knows that he’s modeled and based on Tu Lam, a retired Green Beret.
+It’s the primary reason why he was highly anticipated, as his followers recognized that Ronin in Modern Warfare was based on him – a true legend.
 Regardless of this, Ronin’s introduction stands on its own, with a well-structured and fluid knife trick, with every motion seeming effortless.
 Together with the expression all the way through, showcasing the operator’s personality, the intro comes full circle from the beginning to the end.
-When you consider that there’s no set-up, with the show immediately starting, it earns a few extra points for filling every millisecond with content.
+When you consider that there’s no set-up, it earns a few extra points for filling every millisecond with content.
 So, buckle up and enjoy these 4 seconds, as they are the best in Modern Warfare!